AI-Haseeb/Traffic-Sign-Classification-VGG16-VGG19-Simple-Neural-Network-MobileNet/README.md

    - Implement the VGG19 model architecture.
    - Implement a Simple Neural Network.
    - Implement the MobileNet architecture.
-   - Train the models for 5 epochs.
+   - Train the models for 5 epochs, 15 epochs or 30 epochs.

 5. **Evaluation**:
    - Evaluate the performance of each model on the test set.